Matthew AmengualAssistant Professor

 Name: Gloria Diane Clark

 Tel: (617) 324-6246

-Argentina; Comparative Political Economy; Labor standards; Latin America; Regulation; SustainabilityBiography
+Global standards; Labor standards; Latin America; Regulatory policy; SustainabilityBiography

-Matthew Amengual is an Assistant Professor in the Institute for Work and Employment Research (IWER) at MIT Sloan.
+Matthew Amengual is an Assistant Professor in Work and Organization Studies at MIT Sloan.
+He is affiliated with the Institute for Work and Employment Research (IWER) and the Sustainability Initiative.

-His research investigates the ways in which institutions promote economic development that is both equitable and sustainable.
-Amengual’s current project, based in Argentina, explores how weak and politicized states enforce labor and environmental regulations.
-In addition, he has conducted research on the basis of complementary interactions between private-voluntary and state labor regulation in the garment industry of the Dominican Republic.
-Amengual teaches Strategies for Sustainable Business and the Laboratory for Sustainable Business (S-Lab), an action learning class that gives students the opportunity to work on real-world problems on business, the environment, and society.
+Amengual coteaches Strategies for Sustainable Business and the Laboratory for Sustainable Business (S-Lab), an action learning class that gives students the opportunity to work on real-world problems on business, the environment, and society.

 Pathways to Enforcement: Labor Inspectors Leveraging Linkages with Society in Argentina.
 Forthcoming, Industrial and Labor Relations Review.
 (2013)